andjelx/bridgectl/README.md

   - Delete a bridge container
   - View current bridge agent activity (standard output logs)
   - Show metrics about resource utilization

+### Terms of Use
+This repo contains utilities and source code example files for creating and running Tableau bridge Linux containers.
+These scripts may be useful but are unsupported.
+Please get help from other users on the Tableau Community Forums.

 ### Documentation for Tableau Bridge
 See official Tableau documentation for creating bridge containers on Linux